Keyboard shortcuts

 /path/to/my_project/MyProject.sysml

-Adding a dependency may take a few seconds to run, as it will find and install the project (and any transitive usages) into a new local environment.
-Once finished, this will have created a file called sysand-lock.toml and a directory sysand_env.
-The former records the precise versions installed, so that the same installation can be reproduced later.
-The latter directory will contain a local installation of the added project, as well as any of its (transitive) usages. sysand-lock.toml is sufficient to reproduce sysand_env; therefore, we recommend checking in sysand-lock.toml into your version control system and adding sysand_env to .gitignore.
+This may take a few seconds to run, as Sysand needs to download the project (and its usages as well) into a new local environment.
+Once finished, a file sysand-lock.toml and a directory sysand_env will be created.
+The former records the precise versions of the external projects installed, so that the same installation can be reproduced later.
+The latter directory stores the added project and its usages.

 $ sysand info